PadishahIII/PadishahIII.github.io/source/_posts/_Programming/Hexo blog building.md

 git checkout main
 git merge release
 ```
 If there are conflicts when merging, the files relating to the conflicts will be modified to reveal the details of conflict.
 Just check them one by one(use *vscode*) and commit without having conflicts.
+This is a test